Light novel: South Korea

 In South Korea, Daewon C.I., Haksan Publishing and Seoul Cultural Publishers, Inc are known to translate many popular Japanese titles, and they are easily available at larger bookstores.
-The publication pace is quite fast, and it can be said that Korea is one of the countries outside of Japan that accepts Japanese light novels the most.
-Like in other countries, there are awards as well.

 U.S. and Europe

 In the United States, hundreds of different light novels have been translated into English, the two largest publishers being Yen Press, a joint venture between Kadokawa and Hachette Book Group, and Seven Seas Entertainment.
-Other publishers such as Seven Seas Entertainment, Viz Media (owned by Shogakukan and Shueisha), Vertical (owned by Kodansha USA), One Piece, J-Novel Club (owned by Kadokawa), Cross Infinite Worlds, Sol Press have all been making an effort to publish more light novels in English.
+Other publishers such as Viz Media (owned by Shogakukan and Shueisha), Vertical (owned by Kodansha USA), One Peace Books, J-Novel Club (owned by Kadokawa), Cross Infinite Worlds, Sol Press have all been making an effort to publish more light novels in English.
 The success of anime adapted from light novels, such as Sword Art Online, along with the surge in popularity of the isekai genre has helped to make light novels more mainstream.
-Additionally, light novel authors have been starting to make guest appearances overseas at anime conventions such as at the 2019 Anime Expo, one of the biggest Anime conventions of the year, which featured creators such as Kumo Kagyu, author of Goblin Slayer, and Fujino Omori, the author of Is It Wrong to Pick up Girls in a Dungeon?
+Additionally, light novel authors have been starting to make guest appearances overseas at anime conventions such as at the 2019 Anime Expo, one of the biggest anime conventions of the year, which featured creators such as Kumo Kagyu, author of Goblin Slayer, and Fujino Omori, the author of Is It Wrong to Pick up Girls in a Dungeon?
 Furthermore, online book stores, particularly Amazon Kindle, have a tendency to recommend light novel titles after a customer has purchased one, which, along with Ebooks being more accessible than physical books, has boosted their sales.

 In Europe, TOKYOPOP mainly translated and publishes works by the Kadokawa Group and Cobalt Bunko in Germany, for which publishing is done by Carlsen Verlag.